will093/will093.github.io/_posts/2019-08-25-assessing-npm-packages.md

 If it takes you a long time to understand how a package works, learn its API and how to integrate it into your project, and it is not well documented, then this is a warning sign.

-Every other developer who works on the project will have to go through the same learning process that you did to be able to work on your project.
+Every other developer who works on the project will have to go through the same learning process that you did in order to be able to work on your project.

 # 7) Could I easily implement this bit of functionality myself?

 Sometimes you just require a small proportion of the functionality that a particular package provides, and you could write the code for this functionality yourself, in a very small amount of time.

-If you can write that functionality in a small amount of time, then it may be easier to maintain this small amount of code that you have written yourself than it is to maintain a project with another additional npm dependency.
+If you can write that functionality in a small amount of time, then it may be easier to maintain this small amount of code that you have written yourself than it is to maintain your project with an additional dependency.

 For example, if you found that in your application you needed to split an array into a number of chunks, then you could do this with the `chunk` method from the npm package [lodash](https://www.npmjs.com/package/lodash).
 In the case where your application could benefit from a number of lodash functions, then this approach would make a lot of sense.

 However, if this were the only method that you needed from lodash, then it might make more sense to implement this utility function yourself - [doing so is pretty easy](https://scotch.io/courses/the-ultimate-guide-to-javascript-algorithms/array-chunking#toc-looping-through-the-number-of-chunks
-), and leaves you with one less package with the potential security, maintainability and licencing issues mentioned in this article (okay lodash doesn't have these concerns so much as some other packages out there, but you get the point).
+), and leaves you with one less package with the potential security, maintainability and licensing issues mentioned in this article (okay lodash doesn't have these concerns to such a degree as some other packages out there, but you get the point).

 # Conclusion

 These are the questions that you should be asking yourself every time you add an npm package to your project.

-In general I am a begin fan of open source code and believe that there are many problems to which an open source npm package is the solution.
-However, there are also times when implementing your own solution is the right way to go; and it is often easier than you might first think (and of course very rewarding).
+In general I am a begin fan of reusable open source code and believe that there are many problems to which an open source npm package is the solution.
+However, there are also times when implementing your own solution is the right way to go; it is often easier than you might first think (and of course very rewarding).